-Poetry Center Digital Archive is a project in collaboration with SFSU' Digital Information Virtual Archive (DIVA), a division of Academic Technology, and has been funded in part by the National Endowment for the Arts, among other sources.
+Poetry Center Digital Archive is a project in collaboration with SFSU's Digital Information Virtual Archive (DIVA), a division of Academic Technology, and has been funded in part by the National Endowment for the Arts, among other sources.

-Poetry Center Digital Archive represents a portion of our American Poetry Archives 5,000-plus hour collection.
-Currently available for open public access are some twenty years of early audio recordings, 1954–1973; new digital video recordings, posted event-by-event as streaming video and downloadable audio; and occasional special feature collections.
+Poetry Center Digital Archive represents a portion of the American Poetry Archives 5,000-plus hour collection.
+Currently available for open public access are some twenty years of early audio recordings, 1954–1969; new digital video recordings, posted event-by-event as streaming video and downloadable audio; and occasional special feature collections.
 Additional videos, both recent and historic, will be added as resources are available for post-production and metadata cataloging.
 Check Poetry Center Archive News for details regarding updates to our online archive.

 For specific inquiries contact The Poetry Center.

-Note that historic Poetry Center videos produced for the American Poetry Archives are raw documents, made live on site with one microphone, one camera, and minimal post-production.
+Note that historic Poetry Center videos produced for the American Poetry Archives are raw documents, made live on site generally with one microphone, one camera, and minimal post-production.
 Archives recordings provide documentation of the event as it occurs; flaws in the original recordings do exist.
 Typically, these are unique recordings: no second takes, and few edits.